 By: Eben van Tonder

 20 Jan 2019

-Vagadia et al. (2015) state that soya “contains a variety of bioactive anti-nutritional compounds including protease trypsin inhibitors, phytic acid, and isoflavones that exhibit undesirable physiological effects and impede their nutritional quality.
+Vagadia et al. (2015) state that soya “contains a variety of bioactive anti-nutritional compounds including protease (also called a peptidase or proteinase, an enzyme that catalyzes (increases the rate of) proteolysis, the breakdown of proteins into smaller polypeptides or single amino acids; by cleaving the peptide bonds within proteins by hydrolysis, a reaction where water breaks bonds) trypsin inhibitors, phytic acid, and isoflavones that exhibit undesirable physiological effects and impede their nutritional quality.
 Inactivation of these trypsin inhibitors, along with deleterious enzymes, microbes, bioactive components and increasing the protein quality by improving its texture, colour, flavour, functionality and digestibility are the most important factors to be considered in the crucial stage in the manufacturing of soy products.”
-Are there reasons to be concerned and what can we learn about its history and possible applications in the meat industry?

 Historically Valued Plant

 The consideration of modern soy processing, starts in the past.
 Here I endeavor to look at how old soy is as a stable food and to introduce us to some of the processing methods used.
 I do a review of some of the modern processing methods in Soya – Its production, Processing and the Danger of Over-Processin, where I also deal with some of the inherent dangers of over-processing it.

 “The earliest document with an illustration of the soybean is probably the illustrated Hsin Hsiu Pên Ts’ao (Newly Improved Pharmacopoeia) (659 CE).
 Illustrations to this work are now lost, but some are preserved in the T’u Ching Pên Ts’ao of 1061 CE and later in the Ch’ung Hsiu Cheng-Ho ChingShih Cheng-Lei Pei-Yung Pên Ts’ao, generally known as